bmilne64/Ideal-Vacation-Spots-Web-Design/README.md

 3) A comparisons page that contains all the visualizations on the same page so that people can easily compare them which uses a Bootstrap grid for the visualizations.

 4) A data page that displays a responsive table containing the data that the visualizations use.

-At the top of every page, the website has a navigation bar that does the following:

-1) Contains the name of the site on the left side of the navigation bar, allowing users to return to the landing page from any page.

-2) Contains a drop-down menu, named Plots, on the right side of the navigation bar that contains a link to each visualization page.

-3) Provides two more text links on the right side: Comparisons, which links to the comparisons page, and Data, which links to the data page.

-4) Is responsive (via media queries).